shipwright-io/build/DEVELOPMENT.md

 ## Install Shipwright Build

-The following set of steps highlight how to deploy a Build operator pod into an existing Kubernetes cluster.
+The following set of steps highlight how to deploy a Build controller pod into an existing Kubernetes cluster.

 1. Target your Kubernetes cluster and install the Shipwright Build.
 Run this from the root of the source repo: